What Are the Best WooCommerce Security Tips? (10 Must-Do Steps)

 By doing this, you add an extra layer of protection because hackers won’t have an easy way to discover usernames.
 This means that they would need to work much harder to break into your accounts, as they won’t have half of the login puzzle, which is the username.

-Use another Username other than Admin
+Use a Username other than Admin

 Many hackers try a common trick when attempting to break into a WordPress website.
 They know that in the early versions of WordPress, the default username for the admin account was ‘admin.’
 This means that many website owners might still use ‘admin’ as their username.

 Using ‘admin’ as your username can make your website vulnerable to attacks because it’s one of the first things hackers try.
 They will repeatedly try to log in with ‘admin’ and guess the password.
 If they guess it right, they can gain unauthorized access to your site.
+So, to make your website more secure, it’s essential to change the ‘admin’ username to something else.

 Limit Login Attempts